When is Jake Paul vs Ryan Garcia?

 Jake Paul vs Ryan Garcia form

-Paul has won 5 of his most recent fights, stopping 3 of them, going the distance twice.
+Paul has beaten 4 of his last 5 opponents, stopping 2 of them, going the distance twice.

-Before that, he had beaten Ryan Bourland on March 2, 2024, by technical knockout in the 1st round at Coliseo Jose Miguel Agrelot, San Juan, Puerto Rico.
+He had defeated Ryan Bourland on March 2, 2024, by technical knockout in the 1st round at Coliseo Jose Miguel Agrelot, San Juan, Puerto Rico.

-Ryan Garcia has stopped 2 of his last 5 opponents.
+Garcia has beaten 2 of his last 5 opponents, stopping 1 of them, going the distance once.

-Before that, he had been beaten by Gervonta ‘Tank’ Davis on April 22, 2023, by knockout in the 7th round at T-Mobile Arena, Las Vegas.
+He had lost to Gervonta ‘Tank’ Davis on April 22, 2023, by knockout in the 7th round at T-Mobile Arena, Las Vegas.

 Activity check